phoebe0909/flashCardApp/README.md

 continue to return to this app and improve it.

 ## Some of the new techniques that I learned from this project:
 Creating animations, toolbars and menu items.

 Finding Context in any context.

-Building with recyclerView and other new layout options.
+Building with recyclerView and other layout options.

 ## Upcoming goals for the project:
 Data is currently stored in system preferences, but as I continue to learn more about Android, I'll re-examine the data storage options.

 Users will be able to upload spreadsheets or export their flashcards as spreadsheets.